 There are no prerequisites to docent training.
 All that is needed is a passion for learning and sharing your knowledge with others, as well as a serious commitment to the program.

 The training program includes having an individual mentor and consists of four segments: In-Depth Training, Independent Study, Shadowing, and Enrichment.

 - In-Depth Training: A mandatory half-day weekly program begins in late September and continues approximately 5 months.
 It provides in-depth training in the art, history and science of glass as exhibited in our Museum.
 Training also includes a variety of touring techniques.

 - Independent Study: Docents should spend additional time on their own studying the galleries and texts provided.
-They should also use additional resources, such as the Museum Mobile App, the website, the docent lending library, and the Rakow Research Library.
+They should also use additional resources, such as the website, the docent lending library, and the Rakow Research Library.

 - Shadowing: Docents-in-training follow experienced docents during tours to observe guiding techniques.

 - Enrichment: Required monthly meetings (excluding June – August) feature programs that further enhance the docent’s knowledge of glass.
 Curators provide additional training for temporary exhibitions.
 Occasional live demonstrations, field trips and special events augment the docent program.